DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 Wee Burn Country Club<br />
 410 Hollow Tree Ridge Rd, Darien, CT

-Sponsor and Benefactor Tables are currently available for purchase, and single tickets will be on sale pending availability in February.
+Single tickets as well as Sponsor and Benefactor Tables are now available for purchase.
+The Sponsor Table will have Lara Prescott seated at their table!
+Please indicate any seating requests in the Comments section of the form.

 All guests of the Sponsor Table and Benefactor Tables will attend a “meet and greet” pre-reception with Lara Prescott from 11:30 a.m. to 12 noon, and receive a signed copy of _[The Secrets We Kept](https://dar.to/2sAXpVv "The Secrets We Kept")_.
 Each table seats 10 people.

-Single tickets will be on sale pending availability in February.
-Check back here for updates!
 <br />
 <br />

-<a href="#Purchase"><button class="btn-u btn-u-lg" style="background-color:#01B201" type="button">Purchase Tables</button></a>
+<a href="#Purchase"><button class="btn-u btn-u-lg" style="background-color:#01B201" type="button">Purchase Tickets</button></a>
 <br />
 <br />